RNA Technology and IP Attorneys > Gurgaon, India > Firm Profile

 RNA Technology and IP Attorneys > Firm Profile

-In 2019-20 we filed over 600 applications before the Trademarks, Patent, Copyright, Designs office.
-Additionally, we instituted 100 litigation cases and 200+ opposition, cancellation matters for a diverse range of clients.
-We also manage a portfolio of over 1200 Patents.
+Recent filings: In 2020-21 we have filed over 500 applications before the Trademarks, Patent, Copyright, Designs office , 130+ litigation cases for passing off, trade mark, copyright and Patent infringement, unfair competition, damages etc. Additionally, we instituted 100 litigation cases and 175+ opposition, cancellation matters for a diverse range of clients.
+We also manage a portfolio of over 1400 Patents.

-RNA provides complete range of IP services, from clearance searches to filing and prosecution of trademark application in India, India sub-continent, Trademark Transnational work, Trademark enforcement, oppositions and rectifications and IP strategy.
+IP practice specialisation: RNA provides complete range of IP services, from clearance searches to filing and prosecution of trademark application in India, India sub-continent, Trademark transactional work, Trademark enforcement, oppositions and rectifications and IP strategy.

-Our prosecution team provides full range of trade mark management services, from, strategizing, trade mark clearance to advertising and label/packaging clearance, registration through to managing renewals, assignments, licensing, general maintenance.
+Our prosecution team provides full range of trade mark and patent management services, from, strategizing, trade mark and Patent clearance, prior art searches and freedom to operate and landscape studies to harvest innovation for our clients.

-Our trademark services cover complete transnational work from conducting due diligence’s in mergers & acquisitions and IP audits to drafting and negotiating licensing and franchising agreements.
+Our trademark services cover complete transactional work from conducting due diligence in mergers and acquisitions and IP audits to drafting and negotiating licensing and franchising agreements.
 We have developed expertise in filing and prosecuting international applications through the Madrid protocol for our local as well as global clients.

 The team at RNA worked closely with brand owners even during the lock down due to Covid 19 pandemic and handled interesting pharmaceutical court cases during this phase obtaining injunction orders and conducted successful raid actions resulting in seizure of huge quantity of infringing goods.

-Our clientele covers the entire spectrum from multi-national IP owners and users to start-up businesses and individuals.
-The key clients of the firm are engaged in Pharmaceutical, Software, Information Technology, Electronics, Consumer and Luxury goods, Petrochemicals, Apparels, Hospitality, Sports and Fashion industry.
+Clients at RNA: Our clientele covers the entire spectrum from multi-national IP owners and users to start-up businesses and individuals.
+The key clients of the firm are engaged in pharmaceutical, software, information technology, electronics, consumer and luxury goods, petrochemicals, apparels, hospitality, sports and fashion industry.
 Our services are fully supported by technology required to provide a smooth service experience to our clients.
 We have fully automated docketing system to keep track of deadlines and provide bespoke reports to our clients on a regular basis.